jmetzger/training-mariadb-komplettkurs/performance/views.md

      * simple rewrites (translates the query)
    * temptable
      * Creates a temptable to retrieve information
-     * In this case no indexes can be used
+     * (In this case no indexes can be used - was the case in older versions)
-   * Shows up explain with derived
+   * Shows up in explain with derived
    * undefined
      * MySQL chooses, if to use merge or temptable
      * prefers merge over temptable if possible